 Open the navigation menu.
 Under Core Infrastructure, go to Compute and click Instances.

-In the Instances list, select the instance you want to attach to the volume.
+In the Instances list, click the instance that you want to attach a volume to.

-In the Resources section on the Instance Details page, click Attached Block Volumes.
+In the Resources section, click Attached Block Volumes.

 Click Attach Block Volume.